dfinity/examples/native-apps/unity_ii_deeplink/README.md

-# Internet Identity Integration
+# Unity + Internet Identity deep link

+## Overview
 This sample shows one way to integrate Internet Identity with native mobile apps.
 It contains two parts: a dapp with II integrated, and an Unity Project which interacts with this dapp.

-## ii_integration_dapp
-It's an example that integrates with Internet Identity, with the backend and frontend.
+`ii_integration_dapp` is an example that integrates with Internet Identity, with the backend and frontend.
 It derives from the [Internet Identity integration sample](https://github.com/dfinity/examples/tree/master/motoko/internet_identity_integration) demo with some modifications.
 Please refer to [README](./ii_integration_dapp/README.md) for details.

-## unity_project
-This is a Unity project with [ICP.NET](https://github.com/BoomDAO/ICP.NET) embedded, which is a C# agent that is able to communicate with the IC from C#.
+`unity_project` is a Unity project with [ICP.NET](https://github.com/BoomDAO/ICP.NET) embedded, which is a C# agent that is able to communicate with the IC from C#.
 Please refer to [README](./unity_project/README.md) for details.

 ## Workflow
 Here is the basic workflow that how to integrate with Internet Identity from a Unity mobile game.
 The basic idea is to open the Web Browser from the game, login in with II in the browser, and pass the `DelegationChain` back to the game.